 - For new companies set up by directors of previous failed companies, security against VAT and PAYE arrears can be requested from the new company, where it is suspected that VAT or PAYE will again go unpaid by the same directors acting in a similar fashion.

 - Where a disguised remuneration scheme has been used, HMRC can transfer the liability for a company’s PAYE to an individual who participated in the scheme.
 Please click here for more information on HMRC’s options where a disguised remuneration scheme is in use.

-However, where there is no tax scheme and the company has been placed into an insolvency process, HMRC’s only remaining option to recover lost monies may be by issuing a Personal Liability Notice.
+- Where there is however, no tax scheme and the company has been placed into an insolvency process, HMRC’s only remaining option to recover lost monies may be by issuing a personal liability otice.

-A Personal Liability Notice can only be sought for unpaid PAYE and National Insurance Contributions where the recipient was responsible for such non-payment.
-It cannot be used for recovering VAT, Corporation Tax or any other taxes, although we suggest you also review our page which deals with Compensation Orders in this respect.
+A personal liability notice is a notice issued to an individual transferring a company’s liability for unpaid National Insurance Contributions, where the recipient was responsible for such non-payment.
+It cannot be used for recovering VAT, Corporation Tax or any other taxes.

 Primarily it is the directors of the company, although it extends to anyone who HMRC consider acted in the management of the company’s affairs.
 This could, especially for a small company, include shareholders.